laswiz/turbo-bassoon/index.md

 To show you what I can do, look through my site, check out some code, let me know what you think!

+## ABOUT ME
+It seems a little strange to have a self-assessment on a page that is all about me, but how else can I explain what I feel my strengths and weaknesses are?
+There is not a programmer on the planet who is an expert in everything they do.
+That's OK!
+I am by no means an expert, but I am pretty darn good at my craft, if I do say so myself.
+[About Me](https://laswiz.github.io/turbo-bassoon/AboutMe.html)

-## Code Review
+## CODE REVIEW
 Let's kick things off with a code review.
 This is of a module I authored and had several iterations over the years (spoiler alert, I enhanced it below):

 <iframe width="1000" height="562" src="https://www.youtube.com/embed/kohujhDI36o?rel=o" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-## Enhanced Chiller Module
+## ENHANCED CHILLER MODULE
 Can't have a code review complete with enhancement suggestions without actually showing them off, can you?
 Well, here is a link to show them off!
 [Fixing an Undersized Chiller with Software](https://laswiz.github.io/turbo-bassoon/ChillerControl.html)

-## Self-Assessment
-It seems a little strange to have a self-assessment on a page that is all about me, but how else can I explain what I feel my strengths and weaknesses are?
-There is not a programmer on the planet who is an expert in everything they do.
-That's OK!
-I am by no means an expert, but I am pretty darn good at my craft, if I do say so myself.
-[Self-Assessment](https://laswiz.github.io/turbo-bassoon/SelfAssessment.html)